About the Series

-The Department of Philosophy teaches some 2500 introductory students each fall and spring semester.
+The Department of Philosophy teaches ~ 10,000 students each year in general education philosophy courses.
 The Dialogue Series supplements their instruction, as it allows them to apply their classroom study of the principles of good thinking and ethical conduct to such controversial issues as euthanasia, stem cell research, and capital punishment.